-The vertical distance measured from the proposed finished grade at the front of the building to the highest point of the roof.
-For a building set into a hill or slope, with a walk-in/out basement, building height will be the vertical distance measured from the proposed basement floor to the highest point of the roof.
+The vertical distance measured from the proposed finished grade at the front of the building the top of the foundation to the highest point of the roof.
+See Article IV For a building set into a hill or slope, with a walk-in/out basement, building height will be the vertical distance measured from the proposed basement floor to the highest point of the roof.
 Building height provisions shall not apply to agriculture structures.